 There are several parks in our community with heritage apple trees.
-And harvesting heirloom apples is a particular favourite of Una’s.
+And harvesting heirloom apples is a particular favorite of Una’s.
 Since they weren’t bred for long-term storage, we turn most of them into apple sauce and dried apples.
-While dried apples do make a yummy snack, they are also perfect for Una’s favourite apple chai.
+While dried apples do make a yummy snack, they are also perfect for Una’s favorite apple chai.

 Like my book club chai, we just put the apples directly into the teapot.
 Then put the rest of the spices into a loose leaf tea brewer.
 The milk is added directly to the cup.

 - 5 slices of dried apple (about 2 tbsp)

 - 2 tsp of rooibos tea (or 2 tea bags)